seanbreckenridge/exobrain/programming/languages/python/anthonynotes/README.md

 <https://www.youtube.com/watch?v=eF6qpdIY7Ko>

 More interesting but I dont know If Id have a usecase for pushd/popd.
-It is cool to know theres a stack behind `cd`, but if I ever want to change directories, I'll do a subshell instead:
+It is cool to know there's a stack behind `cd`, but if I ever want to change directories, I'll do a subshell instead:

 ```
 # stuff in one directory